Dependence on laser intensity of the number-weighted angular distribution of Compton-scattered photon beams: Analytical Results

 \section{Analytical Results}

-We consider here the case of an electron (of charge $-e$, mass $m$, and energy $\gamma m$) colliding head-on with a monochromatic, linearly polarized electromagnetic wave of normalised amplitude $a_0$ and frequency $\omega_0$, where $\gamma \gg a_0 > 1$.
-Defining the laser phase as $\varphi$, the angle between the electron's momentum and the laser propagation axis is given over a single cycle of the wave as $\theta(\varphi) = a_0\sin\varphi/\gamma$, lying in the plane containing the laser polarization (electric field) vector.
-Additionally, the electron quantum parameter for a counterpropagating plane wave can be expressed as $\chi(\varphi) = 2\gamma a_0 \omega_0 \vert\cos\varphi\lvert/m$.
-The photon emission rate, derived under the locally constant field approximation (LCFA), is proportional to the instantaneous electric-field strength, $\dot{N}_\gamma \propto a_0 \abs{\cos\varphi}$.
+We consider here the case of an electron (of charge $-e$, mass $m$, and energy $\gamma m$) colliding head-on with a monochromatic, linearly polarized electromagnetic wave of peak normalised amplitude $a_0$ and frequency $\omega_0$, where $\gamma \gg a_0 > 1$.
+Defining the laser phase as $\varphi$, the normalised potential of such a plane wave is given by $a_\mu = a_0 g(\varphi)\varepsilon_\mu \sin(\varphi)$, where $g(\varphi)$ is the pulse envelope and $\varepsilon_\mu$ is the polarization vector.
+The angle between the electron's momentum and the laser propagation axis is then given over a single cycle of the wave as $\theta(\varphi) = a_0\sin(\varphi)/\gamma$, lying in the plane containing the laser polarization (electric field) vector.
+Additionally, the electron quantum parameter for a counterpropagating plane wave can be expressed as $\chi(\varphi) = 2\gamma a_0 \omega_0 \vert\cos(\varphi)\lvert/m$.
+The photon emission rate, derived under the locally constant field approximation (LCFA), is proportional to the instantaneous electric-field strength, $\dot{N}_\gamma \propto a_0 \abs{\cos\varphi}$, with the dot representing differentiation with respect to laboratory time.
 As emission occurs primarily along the direction of the electron's momentum, the mean-square emission angle over a single cycle can be defined as

 The subscripts $\parallel$ and $\perp$ refer to the directions parallel and perpendicular to the laser polarization, respectively (see \cref{fig:interaction_diagram}).
 The additional $\sigma_\perp^2$ term in \cref{eq:MSqEmissionAngle} is thus the mean square emission angle perpendicular to the polarisation plane as shown in \cref{fig:interaction_diagram}.
 This accounts for the angular broadening induced by the electron beam divergence and for the fact that photons are not emitted exactly parallel to the electron's instantaneous velocity~\cite{blackburn.pra.2020}.